 1. Patience to wait for the right light

-Sometimes, all you need is to wait extra few minutes to get just the right light and make your photos stunning.
-This is especially true around sunrise and sunset when the light and colors change minute after minute.
+Sometimes, all you need is to wait a few extra minutes to get just the right light and make your photos stunning.
+This is especially true around sunrise and sunset when the light and colors change minute by minute.
 So, don’t rush in.
 Don’t just snap a few photos and leave.
 Spend some time at the location, shoot at different times and make the best of the light you get.
 I believe that landscape photographers will find this scenario very familiar.

 2. Patience to wait for the right subject

 Patience can be crucial for a good street photo.
 Sometimes, you spot the scene and the person you want to capture, but your subject simply isn’t positioned well.
-Other times, you imagine the shot you want to take, but you need to wait for someone to walk into your frame exactly where you want them.
+Other times, you imagine the shot you want to take, but you need to wait for someone to walk into your frame exactly where you need them to be.
 In both scenarios, you’ll have to wait.
 Don’t just snap random shots.
 Instead be patient, wait for the right moment, and then press the shutter.

 3. Patience to wait for the right weather

-Just like #1, this one can also be very familiar to landscape photographers.
-Sometimes you’ll arrive at the location just to see that the weather isn’t what you need for the best shot.
+Just like #1, this point is likely very familiar to landscape photographers.
+Sometimes you’ll arrive at a location just to see that the weather isn’t what you need for the best shot.
 You may need to wait a few hours, maybe all day.
 But the key is to be patient.
 In most cases, it pays off.

 4. Patience to polish different skills

 In these situations, Pierre advises you to take advantage of the situation to polish your other skills.
-Make the best out of the current situation, and use what you learn the next time you shoot what you normally do.
+Make the best out of where you are, and use what you learn the next time you shoot what you normally do.

 5. Patience to improve and succeed